Mercury13/unicodia/Bitmaps/Scripts/rationale.md

 * Nshu: JSI
 * Small forms vars: the 1st looking like a small form
 * Tai Xuan: all three types of lines + some meaning found before our war (strength)
-* Tangut all: JSI, historical
+* Tang all: JSI, historical
 * Vertical forms: distinct char
 * Yijing: some meaning related to our war (deliverance)